 Diagnosis and treatments for abnormal bleeding in Highland, IN

-With offices in Chicago and Glenview, the OBGYN team at Northwestern Women’s Health Associates offers comprehensive feminine health care to patients from Chicago to Northwest Indiana and the surrounding areas.
+With an office in Chicago’s Streeterville neighborhood, the OBGYN team at Northwestern Women’s Health Associates offers comprehensive feminine health care to patients throughout Chicagoland, Northwest Indiana, and the surrounding areas.
 Our Northwestern OBGYN team proudly offers comprehensive women’s health care, including well visits, obstetrics, and gynecology.
 We work to prevent, diagnose, and treat feminine health concerns.
 This includes abnormal bleeding treatments.

 During a woman’s menstrual cycle, she may experience cramps, discharge, and bleeding.
 This is normal.
 Prior to menopause, women often experience vaginal bleeding and discharge as well.
 However, changes to your normal cycle, breakthrough bleeding, or heavy or extended bleeding may be considered abnormal uterine bleeding and may be cause for concern.
 Abnormal bleeding may occur at any point, even during your regular monthly period.
 Symptoms may include breakthrough bleeding between periods, very heavy menstrual bleeding, and heavy bleeding that lasts longer than a week.